ColinKennedy/USD-Cookbook/README.md

 more.

 Lastly, source-code files may contain explanations for what is shown.
-Each of these lines is marked with "XXX".
+Each of these lines is marked with `XXX`.

 ## How to build